Skip to Content

 To make this the best holiday, check out the rest of our Mardi Gras posts.

-Our community used to throw a big Mardi Gras party every year at our clubhouse.
-It was always a lot of fun.
+Our community threw a big Mardi Gras party one year at our clubhouse and it was so much fun.
 But last year, we had to figure out how to celebrate Mardi Gras at home because the world was still sort of closed.

 It was just the latest on a long list of holidays that had to change.